kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 5. Change in Swap Memory limit
    * Currently, the swap memory limit is calculated by `(<containerMemoryRequest>/<nodeTotalMemory>)*<totalPodsSwapAvailable>`
-   * Increase in nodeTotalMemory will result in updated swap memory limit for pods deployed post resize and also recalculate the same for existing pods.
+   * Increase in nodeTotalMemory or totalPodsSwapAvailable will result in updated swap memory limit for pods deployed post resize and also recalculate the same for existing pods.

 **Proposed Code changes**